 - Muscle stiffness or aches

-Call Burg Simpsons attorney office for experienced legal assistance with your case today!
+Call a Burg Simpson attorney for experienced legal assistance with your case today!

 In approximately half of the cases, the events of acute kidney failure occurred within 1 month of starting the drug, and most patients improved after stopping it.
 Some cases occurred in patients who were younger than 65 years.
 Some patients were dehydrated, had low blood pressure, or were taking other medicines that can affect the kidneys.
 The FDA required Janssen to change Invokana®’s label to warn about the risk of acute kidney injury.